Tpj-root/isro/Quiz_Assessment.md

-d.
+Ans: d.
 Heating a propellant using nuclear reactions and expelling it through a nozzle

 What is the primary advantage of ion propulsion over traditional chemical propulsion system?